wp-plugins/social-privacy/readme.txt

 == Frequently Asked Questions ==

-= What happens to the settings and data of the 3rd-party base plugins? =
+= What happens to the settings and data of the 3rd-party base plugins if they are replaced? =

-The settings and data will be used and taken over by the Social Privacy version of the base plugins, [Category Access](http://www.coppit.org/blog/archives/173), [Subscribe2](http://wordpress.org/extend/plugins/subscribe2/), [Private Files](http://wordpress.org/extend/plugins/private-files/).
+You may have previously used any of the plugins: [Category Access](http://www.coppit.org/blog/archives/173), [Subscribe2](http://wordpress.org/extend/plugins/subscribe2/), or [Private Files](http://wordpress.org/extend/plugins/private-files/).
+If you only deactivate them but do not delete their settings or data from your WordPress database, Social Privacy will use and take over these settings and data.
 Although not yet tested, the transition should be seamless

 == Screenshots ==